tayachi1/Kerberos/README.md

 - Check the IP addresses of all instances and improve readability by editing the /etc/hosts file (you can use the ifconfig command on the command line to check your IP address on the network).

-- Configure the KDC server by installing the krb5 server and client with the command yum install krb5-server krb5-workstation pan_krb5.
+- Configure the KDC server by installing the krb5 server and client with the command apt install krb5-server krb5-workstation pan_krb5.

 - Edit the file /var/kerberos/krd5kdc/kdc.conf and ensure that it resembles the sample configuration provided in the demo.